-- Being cognizant of potential roles required by the action - Supporting auxiliaries and group members in role - Maintaining communication with the TL - Anticipating physical needs of the action and seeing that they are provided - Supporting containment or expansion of affect and states of awareness as needed - Tending to physical safety and space considerations during action and throughout the workshop or training - Supporting safety and the appropriate reception of projective identification (PI) - Moving the group into appropriate "clusters" as needed - Feeding information to the Team Leader, directly or through coaching a role - Knowing when to assign the role(s) of Containing Double, Body Double, and/or Manager of Defenses for both protagonist and/or group members as needed - Facilitating one of the group warm-up sessions at the workshop - Directing one of the dramas at the workshop of any kind and at any point - Facilitating one of the Team warm-up and/or processing sessions - Facilitate the team warm-up prior to the workshop, including through email
+- Being cognizant of potential roles required by the action. - Supporting auxiliaries and group members in taking and maintaining roles. - Maintaining communication with the TL. - Anticipating physical needs of the action and seeing that they are provided, either directly or through assignment to a TAE. - Supporting containment or expansion of affect and states of awareness as needed. - Tending to physical safety and space considerations during action and throughout the workshop or training. - Supporting safety and the appropriate reception of projective identifications (Pls). - Moving group members who are not serving in auxiliary roles into appropriate "clusters" as needed. - Feeding information to the Team Leader, directly or through coaching a role. - Knowing when to assign the role(s) of Containing Double, Body Double, and/or Manager of Defenses for both protagonist and/or group members as needed. - Facilitating at least one of the group warm-up sessions at the workshop. - Directing one of the dramas at the workshop of any kind and at any point. - Facilitating at least one of the Team warm-up and/or processing sessions. - Facilitating the team warm-up prior to the workshop, including through email.